beverm2391/teenyarray/docs/design.md

 think of this as a 0 dimensional array
 - same elementwise operations as `tarray`
   - these aren't performed on the arrayscalar object itself, but the underlying data
+- make sure to handle ops between this and tarray (broadcasting could be tricky here)